๐Ÿ’ง The Importance of Drinking Water: Boosting Organ Function and Immunity

 Tips to Increase Daily Water Intake

-1. Use a reminder app to track water intake.
+1. Use a reminder app or smartwatch alert.

-5. Replace sugary drinks with water or herbal tea.
+5. Replace sugary sodas with water or herbal tea.

 Healthy Beverage Alternatives